angelinopersia/papofic/README.md

 - The content of the pull request does not change the project's code in any other way than by strictly following the [API](#api) above.
 - No part of your contribution contains offensive content.
-- Your contribution isn't disaster.
+- Your contribution isn't a disaster.

 ### Reporting bugs